gnudatalanguage/gdl/paper/paper.md

 Over the years, `IDL` had been commercially offered by Research Systems Inc. (RSI), ITT Visual Information Solutions (ITT-VIS) and
   Exelis Visual Information Solutions; `PV-WAVE` had been offered by Precision Visuals, Visual Numerics and Rogue Wave Software.

-There also exists a non-libre closed-source free/gratis implementation of IDL/GDL: [Fawlty Language (FL)](https://www.flxpert.hu/fl/).
+There also exists a non-libre closed-source free/gratis implementation of `IDL`/`GDL`: [Fawlty Language (FL)](https://www.flxpert.hu/fl/).

-Both GDL and FL rely on IDL and PV-WAVE documentation which have been publicly available on the IDL and PV-WAVE proprietors.
+Both `GDL` and `FL` rely on `IDL` and `PV-WAVE` documentation which have been publicly available on the `IDL` and `PV-WAVE` proprietors' websites.
-For many years, IDL documentation had been publicly available on NASA websites and is thus archived by the Internet Archive at
+For many years, `IDL` documentation had been publicly available on NASA websites and is thus archived by the Internet Archive at
   <https://web.archive.org/web/2017*/http://idlastro.gsfc.nasa.gov/idl_html_help>.
-IDL syntax and library routines are documented in several published books, e.g.: @Fanning_2003, @Bowman_2005, @Gumley_2010, @Galloy_2015.
+`IDL` syntax and library routines are documented in several published books, e.g.: @Fanning_2003, @Bowman_2005, @Gumley_2010, @Galloy_2015.

 # Statement of Need

-Nowadays, the main goal of development of GDL is to preserve the capability to run without any technical, legal or financial constraints the vast body of scientific legacy codes developed for over four decades with public funding throughout academic institutions around the world.
+Nowadays, the main goal of development of `GDL` is to preserve the capability to run without any technical, legal or financial constraints the vast body of scientific legacy codes developed for over four decades with public funding throughout academic institutions around the world.